ryansteed/star-skirmish/Readme.md

 I hope you will accept one of the many additional features I added as my "Developer's Choice" extra credit.
 (For example, immunity after death, music, background stars, the "lives remaining" display, the awesome physics engine, the beauitful pixelated designs, etc.)

-I decided not to include elapsed time because it ruins the aesthetic - feel free to dock me.
+I decided not to include elapsed time because it ruins the aesthetic, and I only included one top highscore because I didn't want to pollute the end screen with additional scores when this will likely be distributed as a game with only one individual user - feel free to dock me.

-I don't like running the game on the recommend low FPS.
+I also don't like running the game on the recommended low FPS.
 My code is efficient enough to handle a higher FPS and the game looks so much nicer.
+My default is 50.

 <!-- ### TODO
 A good design reference: http://zetcode.com/tutorials/javagamestutorial/collision/